Lantern: History

+In 1417, the Mayor of London ordered that all homes must hang lanterns outdoors after nightfall during the winter months.
+This marked the first organized public street lighting.
 Lanterns have been used functionally, for light rather than decoration, since antiquity.
 Some used a wick in oil, while others were essentially protected candle-holders.
-Before the development of glass sheets, animal horn scraped thin and flattened was used as the translucent window.
+Before the development of glass sheets, animal horns were scraped thin and flattened to create a translucent window.

 Beginning in the Middle Ages, middle eastern towns hired watchmen to patrol the streets at night, as a crime deterrent.
 Each watchman carried a lantern or oil lamp against the darkness.
 The practice continued up through at least the 18th century.

 In March 1764 and twice in October 1764, George Allsopp, a British-born Canadian, was arrested in Quebec for violating an order to carry lanterns during the night.
 There was violence every time he was arrested and Allsopp would denounce the military.
 In October he prosecuted the soldiers involved in his arrests.
+On April 18, 1775, Paul Revere's midnight ride took place after two lanterns were held up in the Old North Church to signal to patriots in Charlestown that the British troops were crossing the Charles River to disarm the rebel colonial militias.
+The Battles of Lexington and Concord occurred the day after, on April 19, starting the American Revolution.

 Public spaces became increasingly lit with lanterns in the 1500s, especially following the invention of lanterns with glass windows, which greatly improved the quantity of light.
 In 1588 the Parisian Parlement decreed that a torch be installed and lit at each intersection, and in 1594 the police changed this to lanterns.
 Beginning in 1667 during the reign of King Louis XIV, thousands of street lights were installed in Parisian streets and intersections.
-Under this system, streets were lit with lanterns suspended 20 yd apart on a cord over the middle of the street at a height of 20 ft; as an English visitor enthused in 1698, 'The streets are lit all winter and even during the full moon!'
-In London, public street lighting was implemented around the end of the 17th century; a diarist wrote in 1712 that ‘All the way, quite through Hyde Park to the Queen's Palace at Kensington, lanterns were placed for illuminating the roads on dark nights.’
+Under this system, streets were lit with lanterns suspended 20 yd apart on a cord over the middle of the street at a height of 20 ft; as an English visitor described in 1698, 'The streets are lit all winter and even during the full moon!'
+In London, a diarist wrote in 1712 that ‘All the way, quite through Hyde Park to the Queen's Palace at Kensington, lanterns were placed for illuminating the roads on dark nights.’